Kalinago: Arrival of Columbus

-Upon his arrival in the Caribbean archipelago in 1492, the Maipurean-speaking Taínos reportedly told Christopher Columbus that Caribs were fierce warriors and cannibals, who made frequent raids on the Taínos, often capturing women.
+Upon his arrival in the Caribbean archipelago in 1492, the Maipurean-speaking Taínos reportedly told Christopher Columbus that Caribs were fierce warriors and cannibals who made frequent raids on the Taínos, often capturing women.
 According to Columbus, the Taínos said the Caribs had spent the last two centuries displacing the Taínos by warfare, extermination, and assimilation.

 Greenstone ceremonial axe.
 From shell midden, Mt Irvine Bay, Tobago, 1957.

-The French missionary Raymond Breton arrived in the Lesser Antilles in 1635, and lived in Guadeloupe and Dominica until 1653.
-He took ethnographic and linguistic notes on the native peoples of these islands, including St. Vincent, which he visited briefly.
+French missionary Raymond Breton arrived in the Lesser Antilles in 1635 and lived in Guadeloupe and Dominica until 1653.
+He took ethnographic and linguistic notes on the native peoples of these islands, including Saint Vincent, which he visited briefly.
 Breton was responsible for many of the early stereotypes about Kalinago.
+Other missionaries, such as Cesar de Rochefort, would refute the common conception of the Caribs as cannibals.

 Later, the Kalinago occasionally allied with the Taínos to repel European invaders.
-When the Spanish attempted to colonize Puerto Rico, Kalinago from St. Croix arrived to aid the local Taíno.
-Daguao village, initially slated to be the Europeans' new capital, was destroyed by Taínos from the eastern area of Puerto Rico, with the support of Kalinago from neighboring Vieques.
+When the Spanish attempted to colonise Puerto Rico, Kalinago from Saint Croix arrived to aid the local Taíno.
+Daguao village, initially slated to be the Europeans' capital, was destroyed by Taínos from the eastern area of Puerto Rico, with the support of Kalinago from neighbouring Vieques.
 By the middle of the 16th century, the resistance of Taínos and Kalinago alike was largely quashed across the Greater Antilles.
 The survivors were enslaved to work in agriculture or mining.

 The Kalinagos were more successful in repelling the Spanish—and later the French and English—in the Lesser Antilles, retaining their independence.
 The lack of gold in the area and the large numbers of casualties inflicted upon the Spanish contributed to their survival.